Click for the latest information if you are travelling from outside the United Kingdom for your treatment.

-We offer abortion treatment pills-by-post for pregnancies up to 10 weeks gestation.
-This is only for women who live in England, Scotland, Wales and for some women in Northern Ireland.
-Following a telephone consultation and all necessary checks - you can take abortion pill medications safely at home without visiting a clinic.
-Even if your medication is delayed in the post by a couple of days, you should take the tablets as directed and they will still be effective, even if your pregnancy is slightly above 10 weeks' gestation.
+We offer abortion treatment pills-by-post for pregnancies up to 10 weeks’ gestation.
+This is only for women who live in England and Wales.
+Following a telephone consultation and all necessary checks - you may be able to use abortion pills at home without visiting a clinic.

-Your consultation and full medical assessment takes place with a nurse or midwife over the telephone.
-The nurse will discuss your options and the reasons for your decision, your medical history and your treatment options.
-Following this discussion, we will either send your abortion pills by post or make an appointment for your treatment at one of our clinics.
+Your consultation and medical assessment usually takes place with a nurse or midwife over the telephone.
+The nurse or midwife will discuss your options and the reasons for your decision, your medical history, and your treatment options.
+Following this discussion, we will either send your abortion pills by post or make an appointment for treatment at one of our clinics.

-We are closely monitoring the advice from the World Health Organisation, NHS, Foreign Office and Government guidelines regarding the current Coronavirus (Covid-19) outbreak.
+We continue to closely monitor the advice from the World Health Organization, NHS, Foreign Office and Government guidelines regarding the current Coronavirus (Covid-19) outbreak.

-For safety, please do not attend your appointment at the clinic if:
+For safety, please do not attend your in person appointment at the clinic if:

 Visit NHS 111 online for more information and advice.